lithictech/webhookdb-demos/README.md

 See the `app-fdw-rb` folder for example code.

+Our examples do not use an ORM, but you can easily create a view-backed model in your ORM that points to thes remote tables.
+See the README for more details.

 The downside of this approach is that some analytics queries may be slower against a FDW than real tables.
 For analytics queries, you can still use a separate connection string.